Deous/VSC-Guide-for-esp32/README.md

 <a href="c_cpp_properties.json">keybindings.json</> is located in C:\Users\....your profile name.... \AppData\Roaming\Code\User
   This file will allow to run compilation etc with just pressing keyshortcut

-### alternativel and what I recommend - use the command line from terminal to compile,monitor and run your app
+### alternatively and what I recommend - use the command line from terminal to compile,monitor and run your app
 - `idf.py -p COM3 flash` -- wil compile and flash the board on port COM3
 - `idf.py -p COM3 monitor` -- will display live serial monitor in console